patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 # **The Backpropagation Algorithm: Training Multilayer Perceptrons**

 The backpropagation algorithm is the most popular method by which neural networks are trained.
-We begin by specifying the parameters of our neural network.
-As discussed in the previous section, feed-forward neural networks on which we deploy our backpropagation learning algorithm consist of layers classified as input, hidden, and output.
-In this configuration, there is only one input layer and one output layer; the number of hidden layers is only limited by available resources.
+I will begin by specifying the parameters of the neural network.
+Recall, as per discussion in the previous section, that feed-forward neural networks on which the backpropagation learning algorithm is deployed consist of layers classified as input, hidden, and output.
+In this configuration, there is only one input layer and one output layer.
+The number of hidden layers is only limited by available computing resources.

-In general, a supervised learning algorithm attempts to minimize the error between the actual outputs—activation at the output layer—and the desired values.
+Fundamentally, a supervised learning algorithm attempts to minimize the error between the actual output values (activations at the output layer for neural networks) and the desired values.
 The algorithm achieves this objective by changing the values of the weights in the network.
-Since the back–propagation is an iterative al- gorithm, weights change incrementally.
+Note that the back–propagation is an iterative al- gorithm and a consequency, weights change incrementally.
 The change in weight is proportional to its influence on the error: the bigger the influence of weight *$w_i$*, the larger the reduction of error induced by changing the weight.
 In other words, the bigger the change our learning algorithm should make in that weight.
 Note